plainionist/Plainion.GraphViz/docs/HowTos/Visualize code dependencies.md

 If you don't have specified any clusters within your packages you can select "Create clusters for namespaces" to generate clusters automatically, one for each namespace.

+## Options

+You can use the following options to customize the structure of the graph:

+- SystemPackaging.UsedTypesOnly: Types not used by any other type are excluded from the graph

+## Generating the graph

 When clicking "Create graph" you will get graphs similar to the ones below - depending on the dependency structure in your code base of course.